rishavs/nippy/NOTES.md

+Add a Leave method to visitor. in ast nodes, every time the node is done, call leave.

 Pass a single errors list to all stages, including the visitors Move to the visitor pattern and redo the codegen using this